deckhouse/virtualization/docs/USER_GUIDE.md

 One of three modes can be used for the cloning operation:

-- `DryRun` — a test run to check for possible conflicts.
+- `DryRun`: Test run to check for possible conflicts.
 The results are displayed in the `status.resources` field of the corresponding operation resource.
-- `Strict` — strict mode, requiring all resources with new names and their dependencies (e.g., images) to be present in the cloned VM.
+- `Strict`: Strict mode, requiring all resources with new names and their dependencies (e.g., images) to be present in the cloned VM.
-- `BestEffort` — mode in which missing external dependencies (e.g., ClusterVirtualImage, VirtualImage) are automatically removed from the configuration of the cloned VM.
+- `BestEffort`: Mode in which missing external dependencies (e.g., ClusterVirtualImage, VirtualImage) are automatically removed from the configuration of the cloned VM.

 Information about conflicts that arose during cloning can be viewed in the operation resource status: